hamzanadeveloper/recordingapp/d3/README.final.md

   - **Recording History(Tab) with functionality adjustment due to time limit**:
-      - This page is now mainly for display purpose only.
-Functionality to be added and implemented in the future.
-      - This page now displaies the recordings made by this account and able to view details of selected recording.
+      - This page shows all recordings that this user has uploaded.
+      - If no recording is sent to the database, this page will tell you that.
+Else:
+      - Time and description will be displayed when clicked on any of the recording histories.

   - **Profile features(Tab)**